groupoasys/Comparison_non_linear_solvers/README.md

 This repository aims to perform a comparison of several of the available non linear solvers.
 Such a comparison is made in terms of the objective value and the computational time.

-To do this, some non linear optimization problems of different nature are modelled using Pyomo, and run with different solvers.
-The results are saved and analyse below to get conclusions.
+To do this, some non linear optimization problems of different nature are modelled using [Pyomo](http://www.pyomo.org/), and run with different solvers.
+The results are saved and analysed below to get conclusions.

 It is important to note that the conclusions draw here cannot be extended to all the existing optimization problems.
 This repo just serves as a guide for your decisions, but it is not an universal truth.
 Please take this into account when